 Women Travel News.
 Why?

-New Zealand: South Island and North Island - Books and Movies
+South Island and North Island - Books and Movies

 - The Carpathians by Janet Frame.
 An inventive and delicately structured narrative follows a relocated New Yorker, Mattina Brecon as she tries to get to know her neighbors on Kowhai Street, where she has taken residence in order to research the Memory Flower for which the town is famous.
 A fearful sense of unnamed and unnamable disaster haunts the pages of this novel by the acclaimed New Zealand writer whose topsy-turvy vision of a world beyond bearing reminds us uneasily of our own.